Compassionate Newborn Services at UPMC

 If the screening results come back negative, the baby will not usually need any more testing for these conditions.
 If the test results are in the abnormal range, the baby may need the test again to rule out a false positive.

 A doctor might also recommend other tests to ensure a correct diagnosis and determine a treatment plan, or may refer you and your baby to a specialist for further evaluation and treatment if necessary.

 The birth certificate information that you provide for your baby while in the hospital is sent to the Commonwealth of PA Department of Vital Statistics.
 Their phone number is (800) 323-9613.

 Your baby's Social Security card is also mailed to your home.
-The birth certificate will arrive in three months and the social security card should arrive about a week later.
-If you move, please make sure to fill out a change of address card at the post office to ensure that you receive the certificate.
+The birth certificate will arrive in three months and the Social Security card should arrive about a week later.
+If you move, make sure to fill out a change of address card at the post office to ensure that you receive the certificate.

 When a child is born, a unit clerk provides the newborn's mother and father with an opportunity to complete a form acknowledging paternity.
 This form must be signed by both parents.
 The unit clerk sends it to the Department of Public Welfare.
 Each of the birth parents receives a copy.